zhjf0111/ev-robot/README.md

 	A map is defined to help caculate obstacle information.
 Grip: 100mm x 100mm Map: 60 x 30 Sensor's data is mapped to grid location.

- 	Thus a struct that describes an obstacle should be defined
+ 	Thus a struct that describes an obstacle should be defined.

-	first.
-The struct should consist of
-	Sencond, the detector should
-	obstacle_detect(int sensor[obs_sensor], )
+	According to the sensor data, obstalce is described in the map as grid point.

+	Next to do is to list the process to find optimal vel and complete other codes.